vnopenroads/openroads-vn-analytics/README.md

 Run `yarn run build` to compile all site resources into a `dist` folder.
 This folder can be deployed on a remote host, and act as the full production website.

+## Continuous integration

+A CI server takes care of deployment to production; any merge to the `master` branch will deploy.

 ## Architecture

 ![](https://user-images.githubusercontent.com/4959135/33675125-8936e5da-da7f-11e7-8853-1f3552f1c2b5.png)